csci338/fall2025/pages/_assignments/lab09.md

 1. Finally, navigate to [http://localhost:**5173**/](http://localhost:5173/) in your web browser.
 You should see a web page.
 If you open the browser console, you should see “hello world!”

+{:.info}
-### Q: What just happened?
+> ### Q: What just happened?
+>

-A few things just happened:
+> A few things just happened:
+>

-1. **npm init** created a package.json file, which has some instructions for running our react app, as well as the dependencies that need to be installed.
+> 1. **npm init** created a package.json file, which has some instructions for running our react app, as well as the dependencies that need to be installed.
-2. The **npm install** commands downloaded some JavaScript libraries from the Internet, including vite and react.
+> 2. The **npm install** commands downloaded some JavaScript libraries from the Internet, including vite and react.
-3. Adding the **"dev": "vite dev"** line to package.json created a node instruction that means:
+> 3. Adding the **"dev": "vite dev"** line to package.json created a node instruction that means:
-    - “Whenever we type “**npm run dev”** in the command line, run a local server with “hot reload” and “bundling” enabled.
+>     - "Whenever we type "**npm run dev"** in the command line, run a local server with "hot reload" and "bundling" enabled.
+>

-We’ll talk more about what each of these terms mean in future lessons.
+> We'll talk more about what each of these terms mean in future lessons.

 ## 4. Modify Your HTML & JavaScript